mmgrayCHEME599/CHEME599_Brain/README.md

 This workflow has been tested on .tif, .tiff, .jpeg, and .png images

 **Project Goals**
-1. Filter images to remove extraneous information
+1. To diminish the contribution of out-of- plane fluorescence from the overall signal (i.e. filter the images)
-2. Segment Neurons
+2. Segment neurons
-3. Track Neurons in multi-day datasets
+3. Track segmented neurons over time

 **These goals are represented by three notebooks within this repository**
 1. To determine what image filter provides the best preprocessing for your applications, go to the preprocess_testing folder and use the `Filter_Testing.ipynb` notebook to visualize some options I prepared.
 Once you decide which you like best, integrate the corresponding function (`.py` file) into your workflow.
 This notebook was built to work on GoogleColab.